franrobles8/master-cloud-applications-ann-prac-3/serverless/README.md

 sam deploy --guided
 ```

-The first command will build the source of your application.
-The second command will package and deploy your application to AWS, with a series of prompts:

-* **Stack Name**: The name of the stack to deploy to CloudFormation.
-This should be unique to your account and region, and a good starting point would be something matching your project name.
-* **AWS Region**: The AWS region you want to deploy your app to.
-* **Confirm changes before deploy**: If set to yes, any change sets will be shown to you before execution for manual review.
-If set to no, the AWS SAM CLI will automatically deploy application changes.
-* **Allow SAM CLI IAM role creation**: Many AWS SAM templates, including this example, create AWS IAM roles required for the AWS Lambda function(s) included to access AWS services.
-By default, these are scoped down to minimum required permissions.
-To deploy an AWS CloudFormation stack which creates or modifies IAM roles, the `CAPABILITY_IAM` value for `capabilities` must be provided.
-If permission isn't provided through this prompt, to deploy this example you must explicitly pass `--capabilities CAPABILITY_IAM` to the `sam deploy` command.
-* **Save arguments to samconfig.toml**: If set to yes, your choices will be saved to a configuration file inside the project, so that in the future you can just re-run `sam deploy` without parameters to deploy changes to your application.

 You can find your API Gateway Endpoint URL in the output values displayed after deployment.

 ## Use the SAM CLI to build and test locally